viyancs/openshift-vyn-demo/tekton-pipeline-sample/README.md

-Security
+Note :
+- in new version tekton maybe different confoguration need to look up first Security
 ========
 To give Trigger access to registry(push,update) by running the buildier task we need to give user access to registry permission by adding this command